GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 * **Testing**: Use a `.ts` test runner, which is executed by the `npm test` command `mocha --require ts-node/register test/*.ts` in `package.json`. **Do not** check in any generated `.js` tests from running `npm build`.
 * **Imports** Use an `import` statement at the beginning of the file to enable importing types.
 Within each "region tag," import required libraries with `required`.
 Each of these region tag sections are directly embedded in the Cloud documentation, so the imports help show our users which libraries are needed.
 * **Linting** See the example [.eslintrc.yml](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/scheduler/.eslintrc.yml).
 * **JavaScript** Do not modify any `.js` files.
 The [typeless-sample-bot](https://github.com/googleapis/google-cloud-node/tree/main/packages/typeless-sample-bot) will overwrite them as it converts from TypeScript into JavaScript.
-Adding a `.gitignore` entry with a `<directory>/**/*.js` entry is recommended to avoid accidentally updating JavaScript files.
 * **package.json**: See a full set of npm targets in the scheduler [package.json](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/scheduler/package.json).
 Include any relevant `@types` in your `devDependencies` section.
+* **tsconfig.json**:
-* **tsconfig.json**: Include a [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) in the root of your sample directory.
-You can find a minimal example [here](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/scheduler/tsconfig.json).
-It is recommended to set `noImplicitAny` to `false`, but it may be needed to set this to `true` if you haven't fully migrated the sample to TypeScript.
+  * Include a [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) in the root of your sample directory.
+  * You can find a minimal example [here](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/scheduler/tsconfig.json).
+  * It is recommended to set `noImplicitAny` to `false`, but it may be needed to set this to `true` if you haven't fully migrated the sample to TypeScript.
+  * Add an `excludes` entry with your test files to avoid building `*.js` versions.

 You can look at the [scheduler](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/scheduler) sample directory for an example of a TypeScript sample and its matching test runner.